The Inflection Point in AI Video Is Here. And Hollywood Isn't Ready.

 Look at the reaction.

-Hollywood studios are already pushing back legally, citing unauthorized use of IP and likeness
+Hollywood studios are already pushing back legally, citing unauthorized use of IP and likeness.

 • Platforms like Netflix are issuing cease-and-desist letters